NooraAz/Wolver/README.md

 # WOLVER, a Wordle solver

-Run the Wordle_solver.ipynb file in the google colab.
+Run the Wolver.ipynb file in the google colab.